kiat/OOP-Design-Patterns/Java/Observer-Pattern/README.md

 # Run Checkstyle

-To analyse this example using CheckStyle run
+To analyze this example using CheckStyle run

 ```bash
 mvn checkstyle:check
 ```

 CheckStyle code styling configuration files are in config/ directory.
 Maven checkstyle plugin is set to use google code style.
 You can change it to other styles like sun checkstyle.